CoinGame/NuDocker/README.md

-Clone NuDocker to your home directory. ex. ~/NuDocker
+Clone NuDocker and Nubit to your home directory.

+ex.

+~/NuDocker
+~/Nubit

 Use ABBAD.sh to generate a unique blockchain by pointing to the master source files.
 This will prevent clients from syncing up with the wrong chain or possibly the actual mainnet/testnet.
 Provide the path to source as a parameter.
 Make sure to use a full path.